liamgreenhill/liamnugent.me/posts/who-covid-19-task-list.md

 ---
 title: WHO COVID-19 Information Architecture Task List
 description: This is the output from the recent sessions in which I participated with the WHO and experts from around the world.
-Published now as open-source to be used "to the benefit of humanity".
+Published now as open-source to be used “to the benefit of humanity”.
 date: 2020-04-22
 tags:
   - user experience